mpkrass7/m_pkfire/content/post/2021-01-05-ibm-churn/index.md

 ## EDA

-I first look at some features that might be important in the dataset
+I first look at some features that might be important in the dataset.

 ### Attrition by Age